- How do I find the best suppliers?

 - Inspection – here we are stating that the factory should be “self-inspecting” by sending us periodic production photos.
 Additionally, we are also stating we have the authority to send in a third-party inspection company.

 - Photography Sample – in this section we are a requesting a final product sample be shipped to us for product photography.

-- Shipping – a detailed description of how the products are to be shipped (we will discuss the various shipping methods at a later date in Episode 8).
+- Shipping – a detailed description of how the products are to be shipped (we discuss the various shipping methods in Episode 8).